andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 It was when we burrowed down to this domain expertise that it became clear we werent in a generic subdomain.

+---

+#### The Resulting Context Map

 The resulting context map, with its representations of the spine, ... all in the ubiquitious language was a very useful artefact.
 It served exactly the purpose stated in the blue book.  it served to orient, to scope, to show relationships (and flow)

----

 I used to think you only discovered Bounded Contexts from modelling lower-level concerns and then using the concept to split your models.